- About Us

 Green burial uses less resources than traditional American burial in several ways: only simple wooden caskets or those made of other easily biodegradable materials may be used; shrouds alone may be used for burial; the graves are dug by hand instead of by gas-powered machines; no burial vaults requiring cement or other non-biodegradable materials are used around the caskets; fertilizing, watering, and mowing of grass is not done as the area is wooded throughout; and simple boulder markers with optional brass plaques are used.
 Cremains can also be buried “greenly” with a biodegradable urn and no grave vault.
 “Flameless cremation” is a more environmentally friendly option to traditional cremation that is now available in Illinois.

 To purchase plots, please communicate with Deborah Brown to find out how to choose from the available plots.
 This can be done by either looking at a map or visiting the cemetery.
 When a plot or plots have been chosen, a check is sent to the congregation.
 It is possible to pay the full price or to set up a payment plan over a twelve month period.
-When the plot is fully paid for, there is an additional state-mandated fee, currently $25, to transfer the plot from Hakafa to the individual owner.
-The fee is used for cemetery maintenance.
-The cemetery then provides a deed to the buyer.
-No burial can take place in a plot until the deed has been transferred.
+When the plot is fully paid for, there is an additional $25 state-mandated fee, to pay for perpetual care, that is paid when to plots are transferred from Hakafa to the individual owners.
+The cemetery then provides a form to the buyer indicating that they have burial rights.
+No burial can take place in a plot until the transfer has been made.

 Buying directly from the cemetery will not result in burial within our consecrated section and can be expected to cost significantly more than buying from Hakafa.